 1 whatever.

-CHIEF RODDY SAMPARE: I can't understand 2 what the RCMP were saying to us yesterday.
-They said that 3 4 the file had been closed in 1985, and then they come up with a news clipping that the Chief Councillor had said at 5 the time back in '71.
-6 So somebody's pulling our leq.
+CHIEF RODDY SAMPARE: I can't understand 2 3 what the RCMP were saying to us yesterday.
+They said that the file had been closed in 1985, and then they come up 4 with a news clipping that the Chief Councillor had said at 5 6 the time back in '71.
+So somebody's pulling our leg.
 They're 7 saying that the file is closed, and yet they have clippings 8 that come back from 1971.
-So I feel that the RCMP isn't 9 telling the full story when they talked to us and tell us 10 11 that the file has been closed.
-And I asked for a copy of the file and they wouldn't give it to me.
+So I feel that the RCMP isn't 9 telling the full story when they talked to us and tell us 10 that the file has been closed.
+And I asked for a copy of 11 the file and they wouldn't give it to me.
 12 13 MR. BREEN OUELLETTE: Were you allowed to view the full file?
-14 15 CHIEF RODDY SAMPARE: Yes, he gave us the one where Kenny had -- Kenny Russell had made a statement 16 that they seen footprints going into the river.
-And I 17 can't see it because the whole area is just rocks so you 18 can't leave footprints on the rocks unless you had muddy 19 20 feet, I guess.
+14 15 CHIEF RODDY SAMPARE: Yes, he gave us the one where Kenny had -- Kenny Russell had made a statement 16 17 that they seen footprints going into the river.
+And I can't see it because the whole area is just rocks so you 18 can't leave footprints on the rocks unless you had muddy 19 20 feet, I guess.
 So I don't know what's happening there.

-MR. BREEN OUELLETTE: So were you able to 21 review any police officer's notes that were in the police 22 file to see how much weight they put on what was said by 23 that Band Councillor?
-24 25 MS. VIOLET SAMPARE: No. All we did was read the information that was put on the file.
-We didn't 1 -- I didn't see the dates and times of when that was done.
-2 I never even thought to check to see what ---3 4 CHIEF RODDY SAMPARE: Dates.
-MS. VIOLET SAMPARE: --- date was put on it 5 and who took the statement.
-6 7 MR. BREEN OUELLETTE: Do you feel like you had enough time and access to the file to get answers out 8 9 of that session, the answers that you would want?
-CHIEF RODDY SAMPARE: No, we didn't.
-10 That's 11 why I asked for the file and they wouldn't give it to us.
-MR. BREEN OUELLETTE: As a matter of the 12 13 shocking information in the file, do you believe that you 14 were adequately prepared for what you were about to see in 15 that meeting?
-CHIEF RODDY SAMPARE: No, we weren't.
-16 MR. BREEN OUELLETTE: So overall, how do you 17 feel about the meeting with the RCMP so close to the 18 hearing today?
-19 20 CHIEF RODDY SAMPARE: Well, I find it very 21 surprising that they contact us so close to the hearing, and how they knew that we they were going to be part of the 22 hearing is -- we thought that you guys had cut the brain 23 and the Commissioner had contacted the RCMP to do that to 24 us and I found out later when I was talking to Breen that 25 he said, "No, it's not part of our job to do that."
-We 1 don't know how they did it.
-2 MR. BREEN OUELLETTE: Okay.
-Thank you for 3 4 that.
+MR. BREEN OUELLETTE: So were you able to review any police officer's notes that were in the police file to see how much weight they put on what was said by that Band Councillor?

+MS. VIOLET SAMPARE: No. All we did was

+'''

+he said, "No, it's not part of our job to do that."
+We

+1

+don't know how they did it.

+2

+3

+MR. BREEN OUELLETTE:

+Okay.

+Thank you for

+that.
 Can we take a five-minute break?

-5 Thank you. --- Upon recessing 6 --- Upon resuming 7 RODDY SAMPARE, Resumed: 8 VIOLET SAMPARE, Resumed: 9 WINNIE SAMPARE, Resumed: 10 11 MR. BREEN OUELLETTE: Roddy, would you let 12 13 the Chief Commissioner know what you hope will be the outcome as a result of your testimony today?
-14 15 CHIEF RODDY SAMPARE: There's a lot of things that I kind of hope to see happen from this inquiry, 16 where they would have cell phone services right from Prince 17 George to Prince Rupert.
+4

+Thank you.

+5

+6

+--- Upon recessing

+--- Upon resuming

+7

+RODDY SAMPARE, Resumed:

+8

+9

+VIOLET SAMPARE, Resumed:

+WINNIE SAMPARE, Resumed:

+10

+11

+MR. BREEN OUELLETTE: Roddy, would you let

+12

+the Chief Commissioner know what you hope will be the

+13

+outcome as a result of your testimony today?

+14

+15

+CHIEF RODDY SAMPARE:

+There's a lot of

+things that I kind of hope to see happen from this inquiry,

+16

+17

+where they would have cell phone services right from Prince

+George to Prince Rupert.
 There's a lot of dead areas.

-18 19 There is cell phones along the way but there's a lot of 20 dead areas where people can be taken advantage of.
-Even if they have cell phones, they can't call for help.
-21 So I want to see the whole area right from 22 Prince George to Prince Rupert get cell service of some 23 kind.
-24 25 And I know the transit is working on the bus that comes from Prince George to Vancouver, I think.
+18

+There is cell phones along the way but there's a lot of

+19

+dead areas where people can be taken advantage of.
+Even if

+20

+they have cell phones, they can't call for help.

+21

+So I want to see the whole area right from

+22

+Prince George to Prince Rupert get cell service of some

+23

+24

+kind.

+'''

+And I know the transit is working on the bus

+that comes from Prince George to Vancouver, I think.
 But there should be one coming from Prince Rupert to Prince George and connect with the other bus that's going on further.

-So I'd like to see the bus service, the bus 5 transit -- we have, in most of our communities in the 6 Hazelton area, and I don't know about Terrace and Prince 7 Rupert, but the Hazelton areas are mostly 99 percent 8 unemployed.
-And even today, I pick people up when they 9 10 have their little SA cheque because they can't afford to 11 get somebody to drive them into town to cash their cheque and get a bit of groceries.
-Because living in the Reserve, 12 you get very little.
-You live in town, you get the maximum 13 amount of SA dollars that is awarded to people that are 14 15 living in town.
+So I'd like to see the bus service, the bus transit -- we have, in most of our communities in the Hazelton area, and I don't know about Terrace and Prince Rupert, but the Hazelton areas are mostly 99 percent unemployed.
+And even today, I pick people up when they have their little SA cheque because they can't afford to get somebody to drive them into town to cash their cheque and get a bit of groceries.
+Because living in the Reserve, you get very little.
+You live in town, you get the maximum amount of SA dollars that is awarded to people that are living in town.